The black hole spin in GRS 1915+105, revisited: Spectral Fitting

 The same random sampling continuum-fitting analysis was done for the three \mcclintock{} observations, the results of which are shown in Figure \ref{fig:mcclintock_spin_colormap}.
 This plot shows the range of distances, masses, and inclinations which produce fits to this dataset within 99\% confidence (\chisquared{} $< 172.66/132$) using the model \ModelPBhspecSimpl{} and the same parameter prescription in Section \ref{ss: relativistic}.
-Each dot is one realization for a fixed mass, distance, and inclination, color-coded by the best-fit spin as shown by the color bar.
+Each dot is one realization for a fixed mass, distance, and inclination.
+When compared to the \middleton{} results from Figure \ref{fig:four_panel}, the \mcclintock{} results show poorer fits for distances below $\sim 10$ kpc, with most of the best-fit spins pegging at the maximum spin limit of \bhspec{} ($a_* \sim 0.99$).
+There are also a number of poor fits that prefer more moderate spins ($a_* \gtrsim 0.90$), but the \simpl{} scattering fractions become high in these cases and are no longer consistent with disk-dominated results.
+Note that the range of the x-axes differ from Figure \ref{fig:four_panel} in that the \mcclintock{} fits do not reach spins below $a_* \sim 0.9$.